docker/docs/docker-hub/publish/certify-images.md

 If you are publishing and certifying multiple versions for a Docker image, you will need to run the `inspectDockerImage` tool on each Docker image and send each result to Docker Hub.

-If you are publishing and certifying a multi-architecture Docker image (for example, Linux, Power, s390x, Windows) you will need to run the `inspectDockerImage` tool on the Docker EE server running on each architecture and send the results to Docker Hub.
+If you are publishing and certifying a multi-architecture Docker image (for example, Linux, Power, s390x, Windows) you will need to run the `inspectDockerImage` tool on the Docker Engine - Enterprise server running on each architecture and send the results to Docker Hub.

 Details on how to run the `inspectDockerImage` tool and send the results to Docker Hub are in the sections that follow.

 ### Prerequisites

-Your Docker EE installation must be running on the server used to verify your submissions.
+Your Docker Engine - Enterprise installation must be running on the server used to verify your submissions.
 If necessary, request entitlement to a specific [Docker Enterprise Edition](https://hub.docker.com/editions/enterprise/docker-ee-trial).

-- Docker EE (on the server for verifying submissions)
+- Docker Engine - Enterprise (on the server for verifying submissions)
 - inspectDockerImage tool

 ### Set up testing environment